ksclarke/freelib-build-tools/README.md

       </resource>
     </resources>

 The [maven-checkstyle-plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/) referenced in the other project needs to be configured to use FreeLib-Build-Tools' Checkstyle configuration.
-This is done by including the following configuration in the `pom.xml`:
+This is done by including the following configuration in the pom.xml:

     <plugin>
       <groupId>org.apache.maven.plugins</groupId>